eclipse-csi/security-handbook/docs/vulnerabilities/advisories.md

 ## What is the difference between a CVE entry and a security advisory?

-Security advisories extend and organize vulnerability descriptions like CVEs (Common Vulnerability Enumeration).
-CVEs have strict format and concentrate on the vulnerabilities discovered: their cause, severity, exploitation possibilities.
+Security advisories extend and organize vulnerability descriptions like CVEs (Common Vulnerabilities and Exposures).
+CVEs have a strict format and concentrate on the vulnerabilities discovered: their cause, severity, exploitation possibilities.
 They are designed to help security researchers to talk about issues precisely.
 A CVE describes a single vulnerability only.

 On the other hand, security advisories are more user-oriented, and more detailed.
 They might include a detailed discussion about situations or configurations that are vulnerable, and offer a list of possible workarounds.
 An advisory might also provide a detailed description of the related vulnerability (or vulnerabilities) and describe a series of related vulnerabilities (example: the same vulnerable code pattern) in different modules of the same project or related projects.